xinyuniu123/Application-Game-Projects/README.md

 # VR Art Museum

-This repository includes an .apk file for the playable game, demo videos(without background music) in case you don't have a VR headset.
-Follow the instructions below to install and try the game.
+This repository includes instructions on how to download and play the game.

 ## Prerequiste
 An Oculus Quest and the Oculus Developer Hub installed on the computer.